rshero/VoiceChatPyroBot/README.md

 ## Features

-1. Can Play or Pause the video
-2. Control Volume
-3. Check and update the queue
-4. Skip a song
+1. Download, queue and play videos from YouTube.
+2. Stream any internet radio.
-5. Ban and unban users in realtime
+3. Ban and unban users from using the bot.
-6. Set Max Duration of media one can add to bot
-7. Stream an Internet Radio
-8. Clear old downloaded media

-## Roadmap & Requests
+## TODOS

 1. Migrate to proper Database like SQLite for storing media queue and user requests.
-2. Fix issue related to duration
+2. Fix issue related to displaying duration.
-3. Keep track of previous and completed media requests
+3. Keep track of previous and completed media requests.

-## Authors and Acknowledgment
+## Authors & Acknowledgment

 ## License